At Miracle Botanicals, we offer four different chamomile oils, and I often get questions from folks who are trying to decide which one to choose.

 As a result, Roman chamomile essential oil is frequently used as as a calming agent and to relieve sore muscles.
-Like Blue chamomile, Roman chamomile is effective in treating inflammatory skin conditions such as rashes, eczema, and psoriasis.
+Like Blue chamomile, Roman chamomile is effective in alleviating inflammatory skin conditions such as rashes, eczema, and psoriasis.

 Cape chamomile essential oil is extracted from the cape snow flower (Eriocephalus punctulatus), which grows in South Africa.
 Its color is crystal blue.
 It’s very rare and we are one of the few essential oil companies that offer this variety.

 Wild, or Moroccan, chamomile comes from a variety of daisy (Ormenis mixta) which grows around the Mediterranean.
 Its main constituents include santolina alcohol (also found in yarrow essential oil) and alpha-pinene (a compound found in frankincense).

 Wild chamomile essential oil has a sweet, fresh, and herbaceous aroma that is redolent of apples.
 It is used in aromatherapy to soothe the mind and body, help alleviate depression and anxiety, and support skin, hair, and scalp health.